kt007/Saito/.phrozn/entries/index.markdown

 We had the need for a classic threaded forum but with modern, maintainable and extendable source.

-One goal was to have it deployable even on cheap webhoster.
+One goal was to have it deployable even on cheap webhosters.

 </div>
 <div class="span5" markdown="1">